ilusi0n/Tvshowsbox/README.md

 ### TODO ###

 * Import/export the database (to and from a file)
-* Mark a specific episode as watched only if is greater than the current watched episode

 ### Features that probably will not be added ###